seamusdemora/seamusdemora.github.io/AutoFS-AnExamplePeristentMountForSynologyNAS.md

 My Synology NAS was configured with SMB (aka CIFS) shares.
 In this example, I'm going to ***automount*** three (3) of them.
 Note the pattern: one line for each share you wish to automount.
    * The first column is the share's name under the *mount point* (i.e. `/System/Volumes/Data/mnt/synology` from the `/etc/auto_master` entry).

-   * The 2nd column specifies the network file system format as defined for the share on the Synology server; in this case I used SMB
+   * The 2nd column specifies the network file system format as defined for the share on the Synology server; in this case I used SMB: `-fstype=smbfs`

-   * The 3rd column gives the userid & password defined for a valid user account on the Synology NAS, followed by the network name (`SynologyNAS-1` in this example), and the proper share name as defined on the server (e.g. `/backups`).
+   * The 3rd column gives the userid & password defined for a valid user account on the Synology NAS, followed by the network name (`SynologyNAS-1` in this example) or IP address, and the *proper share name as defined on the server* (e.g. `/backups`).